 professional standards set by the Egyptian Supreme Council of

 Antiquities.
-Volunteer archaeological digs are not allowed.
-For this
+Volunteer archaeological digs are not allowed except as a

-activities in Egypt on the "VOLUNTEER-DIGS" page of this web site .
+"VOLUNTEER-DIGS" page of this web site for more information .

 However, because of the high interest in the fascinating world of

 ancient Egypt, due in large part to the excellent Discovery and

 National Geographic Channels programs hosted by Dr. Zahi Hawass,